 The point is that this microwave fudge is for anytime and this year I am choosing Valentine's Day to be that time.

 I just couldn't hold back.
-I've had these photos since Christmas and this easy fudge recipe.
+I've had this easy chocolate fudge recipe since Christmas along with these photos.

 In fact, this recipe has probably been out there for at least as long as microwaves have been commonplace in one's kitchen.
 But somehow I didn't get the memo.